BijoySingh/AndroidBasicsLibrary/README.md

 ## Recycler View
-### NOTE: This has been recently updated will be adding docs soon.
 Using Recycler View cannot be easier!
 Extend the Recycler View Holder
 ```java
 public class YourViewHolder extends RVHolder<YourItem> {